Looking for a Sub-40 10k Training Plan

 Your longest run of 10k is a good start.
 But, I guarantee you, increase that longest run to 20-25k and that sub-40 may already be yours!
 A longer long run will make you so much more powerful.

 Of course, don't increase that long run from 10k to 25k in one go.
 Build it up gradually.
-A good sensible guide is available on my Increasing Mileage Safely page.
+A good guide is available on my Increasing Mileage Safely page.

 Way More Variability